CenturyLinkCloud/mdw/docs/_docs/guides/mdw-studio.md

 ### 1.1 Installation
   - **Get IntelliJ IDEA**
     The [Community Edition](https://www.jetbrains.com/idea/download/) works fine for MDW Studio.
-If you happen to have IntelliJ Ultimate, WebStorm, etc; you can use one of these instead.
+If you happen to have IntelliJ Ultimate, WebStorm, etc; you can use one of those instead.
   - **Requires Git**
     IntelliJ's Git integration requires a local installation:
     [https://git-scm.com/downloads](https://git-scm.com/downloads)